vialink/viacrypt/README.md

 ## Translating

-Translations are being done with gettext and translation files should be located on `locale/<LANG>/messages.po`.
+Translations are being done with [Jed](http://slexaxton.github.io/Jed/) in a gettext compatible way, translation files should be located on `locale/<LANG>/messages.po` with their respective `locale/<LANG>/messages.json` used by Jed, don't worry `po2json` can make that conversion, used on a handy script: `./xgettext.sh`.

 The current scheme still needs some polishing, we could compile the .po to .mo and ease the extraction.

-Although there is an `xgettext` task, using [handlebars-xgettext](https://github.com/gmarty/handlebars-xgettext) package yield better results, as the current task will not extract source lines.

 To create a new translation one can use `locale/messages.pot` as a template.